Sv443/FactorioTextPlateGen/README.md

 2. Run `npm start` to show the interactive prompt and select `Configure the settings` to adjust the text plate settings.
 3. Go back to the main menu and select `Create text plate blueprint from a file`.
 4. Press enter to use the default file `input.txt` or enter the path to your file.
-5. The blueprint will be saved to a file called `output.txt` in the directory you called the program.
+5. Choose `Copy to clipboard` to copy the blueprint string to your clipboard or `Save to file` to save it to a file (`output.txt` by default).

 <br>